 Sum up what it’s like to work for The Salvation Army

-It has an excellent and supportive culture and it’s fantastic to be part of something that makes such a positive difference to so many peoples’ lives.
-It’s a really exciting time to join the procurement team, to help shape and then drive forward how we support this mission.
+It has an excellent and supportive culture and it’s fantastic to be part of something that makes such a difference to so many peoples’ lives.
+It’s a really exciting time to join the procurement team, with numerous opportunities to make a positive impact and to help us shape and then drive forward how we support this mission.